ibm-cloud-docs/vpc/create-sgx-virtual-server.md

 # Creating a virtual server with SGX
 {: #creating-virtual-servers-with-sgx-vpc}

-[Select availability]{: tag-green}

 You can create one or more virtual server instances with SGX in your {{site.data.keyword.cloud}} VPC.
 {: shortdesc}

-Confidential computing with Intel SGX for VPC is available only in US-South (Dallas) region.
+Confidential computing with Intel SGX for VPC is available only in the US-South (Dallas) region.
 {: note}

 ## Creating a virtual server with SGX